dusty-nv/jetson-inference/docs/building-repo.md

 $ sudo make install
 $ sudo ldconfig
 ```
-Below we will go through each step and discuss various options along the way.
+Below we will go through each step and discuss various build options along the way.

 ### Cloning the Repo